shettynisha/savetheworld/README.md

 # savetheworld
-I want to effectively save the world
+I want to build app that effectively save the world